tintn/torch-graph-force/README.md

 }
 ```

-Use the `layout_config` argument to change the parameters if needed:
+Use the `layout_config` argument to change the parameters if needed.
+The example below provides intial positions for the layout model:
 ```python
 n_nodes = len(ds)
 n_dim = 2